 For a very small percentage of pupils, whose needs are significant and complex and the special educational provision required to meet their needs cannot reasonably be provided from within the academy’s own resources, a request will be made to conduct an assessment of education, health and care needs.
 This may result in and Education, Health and Care (EHC) Plan for the pupil being provided.

-Veritas Primary Academy holds close links between parents/caregivers and the home environment through the family liaison officer.
+Veritas Primary Academy holds close links between parents/caregivers and the home environment through the Inclusion Manager and Family Liaison Officer.

 In managing the administration of medicines and providing personal care, the academy has detailed care plans which detail medicines specific to students with SEN which are administered by a trained first aider.
 Specific training is also given to support workers providing personal care with parents or care givers being involved to gain details and agree procedures to meet the pupil’s needs.
 This is also the case in creating Asthma care plans or in using epi-pens.
 Veritas Primary Academy strongly encourages student voice and for all of its SEN pupils to put forward ideas.
 Each class has a class representative who put forward the concerns of the class to Senior Leadership.
 Alongside this, class representatives are involved in school wide decisions which are based on student voice, including that of each classes SEN pupils.